 Tip #3 – Exercise regularlyIn addition to boosting energy levels, reducing mood swings, improving sleep patterns and boosting your self-confidence, exercise can aid with stretch marks by improving blood circulation and oxygenation, which maintains the skin’s elasticity and ability to stretch as the baby grows.
 Improved circulation also reduces the occurrence of other issues, such as varicose veins and swollen ankles, which are common in pregnancy.
 If you’ve always been physically active, you should be able to resume your fitness activities in moderation.
 However, don’t exercise at your former level; instead, focus on lower impact forms of exercise.
 If you’ve never exercised consistently before, you can safely begin a low-impact exercise program during pregnancy after consulting with your healthcare provider5.
 There are so many options to choose from, such as swimming, walking, running, yoga, and pilates.
 Depending on your fitness level and the exercise you opt for, start with once a week and gradually work your way up to 3-4 times a week.

 Tip #4 – Keep your skin (and your insides) well hydratedIn addition to a healthy diet and an exercise routine, the key to helping prevent the appearance of stretch marks is to keep your skin supple and moisturized from the inside out, especially during the first trimester of pregnancy.
 More recent stretch marks are easier to treat than older ones, so the best time to treat them is while they’re still in the initial “reddish” stage.
 Drink sufficient water (2-3 litres a day) to keep your skin hydrated and renewed.
-Apply a topical pregnancy cream and/or natural stretch oil packed with antioxidants, fatty acids and ingredients such as coconut, almond, argan, grapeseed or avocado oils, which are known for their deeply-moisturizing, antioxidant and skin healing properties.
+Apply a topical pregnancy cream and/or oil packed with antioxidants, fatty acids and ingredients such as coconut, almond, argan, or grapeseed oils, which are known for their deeply-moisturizing properties.
 Avoid using essential oils during pregnancy, as they are potent and some may cause allergic skin reactions.
 Try massaging the affected areas at least twice daily (and every time you get out of the shower) throughout your pregnancy.
 This ritual will help moisturize, firm, and maximize the skin’s elasticity to allow it to stretch easier over time.

-Tip #5 – Enhance your skin care ritualExfoliating and cleansing your skin at least once per week will help remove the top layer of dead skin cells and promote growth and healing in the deeper layers of skin, where stretch marks form6.
+Tip #5 – Enhance your skin care ritualExfoliating and cleansing your skin at least once per week will help remove the top layer of dead skin cells where stretch marks form6.
 Use natural ingredients like baking soda, sugar and whole oats, which are gentle on your skin and won’t cause dryness, irritation, or inflammation where your skin is already sensitive.
 Make sure to finish off with a natural gentle cleanser that won’t irritate your skin.
 Keep in mind that the best time to exfoliate is in the morning after your skin has had time to complete its natural reparative process overnight.

 Use massaging techniques:Massaging affected areas in a circular and upward motion will help break down scar tissue that has accumulated and increase blood circulation, which will help reduce the look of stretch marks overall7.

-Soak in hydrating baths:Natural soothing bath soaks containing ingredients like oatmeal will not only hydrate your skin, but will help you relax and unwind.
+Soak in hydrating baths:Soothing bath soaks containing ingredients like oatmeal will not only hydrate your skin, but will help you relax and unwind.
 When you’re stressed, your body releases hormones that can interfere with or slow down your skin’s natural healing process.